 While the Bloody Mary garnish has taken on entirely new proportions, the traditional celery stalk garnish is attributed to the Chicago’s famed Pump Room.
 In 1970, the story goes that a server or bartender was looking for a straw for a Bloody Mary, and next to the garnish station were these stalks of celery, so he used it instead.
 “Next thing you know, it’s popping up everywhere and part of the drink’s iconic image.” says Bartels.
 “It’s almost like a flag.”

 6. The Drink Has Given Us Garnish Wars

-There’s something about a toothpick that gets the creative Bloody juices flowing, but the last decade has seen a definitive increase tilting in favor of the edible portion of the garnish-to-drink ratio.
-From Sobelman’s Pub & Grill in Milwaukee, Wis., famed for adorning drinks with more than a dozen items, including full-on cheeseburgers and even a whole fried chicken, to the meat-and-potatoes stylings of Atlanta’s Nook—its 32-ounce Bloody gets the full-meal treatment with slices of steak, Tater Tots, a hunk of bread, and a hard-boiled egg, among other noshables—there’s no limit to what a Bloody Mary will bear.
+There’s something about a toothpick that starts the creative Bloody juices flowing, but the last decade has seen a definitive increase tilting in favor of the edible portion of the garnish-to-drink ratio.
+From Sobelman’s Pub & Grill in Milwaukee, Wisconsin, famed for adorning drinks with more than a dozen items, including full-on cheeseburgers and even a whole fried chicken, to the meat-and-potatoes stylings of Atlanta’s Nook—its 32-ounce Bloody gets the full-meal treatment with slices of steak, Tater Tots, a hunk of bread and a hard-boiled egg, among other hearty bites—there’s no limit to what a Bloody Mary will bear.